kosli-dev/cli/docs.kosli.com/content/kosli_overview/how_does_kosli_work.md

 ### Template

-When declaring a pipeline you need to provide a template - a list of required controls (evidences) you require for your artifact in order for the artifact to become compliant.
+When declaring a pipeline you need to provide a template - a list of expected controls (evidences) you require for your artifact in order for the artifact to become compliant.
 That could be for example:
 * existing pull request
 * code coverage report
 * integration test